 How to Use Your Gaiam Total Body Balance Ball Kit

-There are fitness ball exercises to tone and strengthen all of the body’s major muscle group.
-Many are done lying down, which somehow makes them feel quite easy.
+There are fitness ball exercises to tone and strengthen all of the body’s major muscle groups.

 A closer look at the Gaiam Total Body Balance Ball

-Featuring routines suitable for both beginners and advanced level exercisers, the companion DVD has a total run time of 105 minutes.
-It contains an introductory segment explaining the moves and how to use the ball and the band, plus two workouts.
+Featuring routines suitable for beginners, advanced level exercisers, and everyone in between, the companion DVD has a total run time of 105 minutes.
+This includes a 15-minute introductory segment explaining the moves and how to use the ball and the band, plus two workouts.

-The longer of the workouts, Total Body Balance Ball, consists of 3 x 20- minute segments that focus on the upper body, the lower body, and the abs, respectively.
+The longer workout, Total Body Balance Ball, consists of 3 x 20- minute segments.
+These focus on the upper body, the lower body, and the abs, respectively.

 The shorter workout, Balance Ball Express, targets the same areas, but each workout is just 10 minutes long.